-Assumption Approach used to determine values Sales volume Sales volumes for the next 5 years were projected considering past data and expectations of demand for the next 5 years.
-Average growth rate for sales volume is of of approximatively 14%.
-Sales price A sales prices were assumed to increase in line with inflation and industry specific growth rates; increases considered management strategy and expectations for variations in price because of variation in CAGR for each segment.
-Average value increase in sales is of approximatively 10%.
-Budgeted EBITDA Based on past performance of each segment and expectation for improvement in margin operational costs because of synergies at Group level.
-Other operating costs Fixed costs of the CGUs, which do not vary significantly with sales volumes or prices.
-Management forecasts these costs based on the current structure of the business, adjusting for inflationary increases but not reflecting any future restructurings or cost-saving measures.
-The amounts disclosed above are the average operating costs for the five-year forecast period.
-Annual capital expenditure Expected cash costs in the CGUs.
+Assumption Approach used to determine values Annual capital expenditure Expected cash costs in the CGUs.
 This is based on the historical experience of management, and the replacement expenditure.
 No incremental revenue or cost savings are assumed in the value in use model because of this expenditure.
-This is the weighted average cost of capital used to extrapolate cash flows beyond the budget period.
+Weighted average cost of capital This is the weighted average cost of capital used to extrapolate cash flows beyond the budget period.
 To calculate the discount rate, the Group used Weighted Average Cost of Capital ("WACC"), which reflects the optimal funding structure applied to the flows in the numerical order.
-WACC (nominal) = KE (E /(E+D) + KD (D /(E+D)) (1-t) The main components in the calculation of the WACC are the cost of equity (Ke) and the cost of borrowed capital (Kd): Weighted average cost of The cost of equity (Ke) is calculated as follows: Ke=(Rf+βMRP)+α capital The risk-free rate (Rf) used in the estimate is derived from the rate of government bonds, designated by law at the maturity date and published by the ECB.
+WACC (nominal) = KE ( E /(E+D) + KD (D /(E+D)) (1-t) The main components in the calculation of the WACC are the cost of equity (Ke) and the cost of borrowed capital (Kd): The cost of equity (Ke) is calculated as follows: Ke=(Rf+βMRP)+α The risk-free rate (Rf) used in the estimate is derived from the rate of governm bonds, designated by law at the maturity date and published by the ECB.
 The Beta factor reflects the cost of the equity system and is measured by the coefficient and coefficient between the increase in equity capital and the increase in share capital.
 By applying the calculation formula: β[1+D/E(1-tax)] is calculated as the adjusted Beta factor and is applied when calculating the cost of equity.
 The EquityRiskPremium (ERP) is the difference between the average risk premium and the expected total risk premium.
 ERP was estimated from studies published by Damodaran.
 Pre-tax discount rates Reflects the specific risks related to the relevant segments and to the country.
 Long-term growth rate Long term growth rate used in impairment testing is of 2.5% (2023: 2.6%) for all subsidiaries.
 The long-term growth rate was determined by an independent evaluator as at 31 December 2024, respectively 31 December 2023.